Aaryyan777/Physics-Informed-Transformer/README.md

 This project presents an AI-driven hardware modeling: a **physics-informed, Transformer-based deep learning system** for predicting CPU/GPU power consumption.
 Our model achieves a **R² coefficient of 0.9997** and a **Mean Absolute Percentage Error (MAPE) of just 1.67%**.

 The core innovations are twofold:
-1.  **A Novel Architecture:** The application of a streamlined **Transformer with temporal attention** to understand the complex, time-series nature of hardware performance counters.
+1.  **A Novel Architecture:** The application of a streamlined **Transformer with Temporal Attention** to understand the complex, time-series nature of hardware performance counters.
-2.  **A High-Fidelity Simulation:** A **physics-based data generator** that creates a rich, dynamic dataset reflecting real-world hardware behavior, including thermal throttling and non-linear frequency scaling.
+2.  **A High-Fidelity Simulation:** A **physics-based data generator** that creates a rich, dynamic dataset reflecting real-world hardware behavior, including Thermal Throttling and **Non-Linear Frequency Scaling**.

-This document provides a comprehensive deep dive into the project's methodology, code, and state-of-the-art results.
+This document provides a comprehensive deep dive into the project's methodology, code, and the results.

 ---